ayusht106/ayusht106/README.md

 - 👋 Hi, I’m @ayusht106
 - 👀 I’m interested in developing websites and progarams
-- 🌱 I’m currently learning c/c++
+- 🌱 I’m currently learning java
-- 💞️ My goal to get a decent job at amazon
+- 💞️ My goal to get a decent job at MNC's
-- 📫 you can reach me at Instagram at ayus_h11

 <!---
 ayusht106/ayusht106 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.